learn-co-curriculum/ruby-methods-readme/README.md

 ## Arguments
 * Arguments make it easy to give methods information.
-* To pass one arguement to a method, you put parentheses after the name of the method.
+* To pass one argument to a method, you put parentheses after the name of the method.
 Within those parentheses, put the variable name that you want to call the info.

 #### Example: One Argument
 * For instance: